Mental Health & Sleep

 Avoid alcohol - alcohol is terrible for sleep quality and its diuretic properties can keep us up all night peeing.

-Regular sleep schedule - this is one of the most overlooked habits but is one of the most powerful.
+Have a regular sleep schedule - this is one of the most overlooked habits but is one of the most powerful.
 Having a set bedtime and waking up schedule every day (not just weekdays) allows our bodies to adjust and get used to a habitual sleep schedule.

 No screens - putting in place a rule of no screens 2 hours before sleeping will significantly help regulate sleep patterns.
 Screens emit blue light which inhibits melatonin production, the hormone that helps us go to sleep.
 Furthermore, looking at screens increases our anxiety and therefore cortisol levels as our brains try to process the myriad of information coming from them.